Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: High order derivatives of the Blahut-Arimoto operator in cluster-marginal coordinates

 \begin{cor} Outside the simplex boundary, $\forall \hat{x}\; \inputmarginal{} > 0$, the Jacobian of $Id - BA_\beta$ \eqref{eq:RD-operator-def} in marginal coordinates when evaluated at $\inputmarginalVect$ is given by

-where $\intermediateencoderVect$ is defined in terms of $\inputmarginalVect$ by the encoder equation \eqref{eq:encoder-eq}, and $\Delta[\inputmarginalVect] := \diag \left(\frac{\inputmarginal{_j} - BA_\beta[\inputmarginalVect](\hat{x}_j)}{\inputmarginal{_j}}\right)_j$. \end{cor}
+where $\intermediateencoderVect$ is defined in terms of $\inputmarginalVect$ by the encoder Equation \eqref{eq:encoder-eq}, and $\Delta[\inputmarginalVect] := \diag \left(\frac{\inputmarginal{_j} - BA_\beta[\inputmarginalVect](\hat{x}_j)}{\inputmarginal{_j}}\right)_j$. \end{cor}

 The term $\Delta[\inputmarginalVect]$ vanishes precisely at fixed points of $BA_\beta$, $\inputmarginalVect = BA_\beta[\inputmarginalVect]$.
 It can be considered as a perturbation due to evaluating the Jacobian outside of fixed points.
-We shall need the general form \eqref{eq:BA-jacobian} for the proof of Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation}.
+We shall need the general form \eqref{eq:BA-jacobian} for the proof of the convergence guarantees Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} of Taylor method for RD.
 Otherwise, when evaluated at fixed points, this result agrees with \cite{agmon2021critical} ($A^\intercal$ at Equation (7) there).
 While the Jacobian can also be calculated at the simplex boundary, that shall not be useful to us.
-Rather than calculating it directly, we bring the proof below as an example of the multivariate notation.
+Rather than calculating \eqref{eq:BA-jacobian} directly, we prove it using Proposition \ref{prop:repeated-encoder-deriv-wrt-coords} to illustrate the multivariate notation.

 \begin{proof}[Proof of Corollary \ref{cor:BA-jacobian}] A first order derivative $\nicefrac{\partial}{\partial\inputmarginal{_j}}$ is represented by the $j$-th standard basis vector, $\bm{\alpha}_+ = \bm{e}_j$.
 Differentiating its $(\hat{x}_i, x)$ entry,